selinaerhabor/memory-game/README.md

 Mac | Safari 9.1 |  ✓ |

-Overall, the results of the tests documented in this chapter and feedback from users suggests that the memory game works very well across key operating system browsers and various screen sizes with column arrangement adjusting correctly.
+Overall, the results of the tests documented in this chapter and feedback from users suggests that the memory game works very well across key operating system browsers and various screen sizes with the game body adjusting correctly.
 Mimic the memory game should therefore be reliable and easy for users to load the game and play.

 ## 4.5 Responses from users who tried out the memory game:
-I asked a group of people to play mimic memory game during the development process and again after the application had been built.
+I asked a group of people to play Mimic the Memory game during the development process and again after the application had been built.
 In order for users to get an idea of the logic of the game, I reduced the maximum level of the game from level 30 to level 3 so that users also experienced what happened when they win the game.
-The initial response from users was that the game should be challenging and should start from the beginning when the user makes a wrong move rather than the sequence for that level just being repeated until the user gets it right.
+The initial response from users was that the game should be challenging and should end when the user makes a wrong move rather than the sequence for that level just being repeated until the user gets it right.
 So the game logic was adjusted to ensure this was the case.
 After the application had been built, users were pleased with the application’s visual appearance and the game’s logic.
 The responses show success in meeting the user requirements initially set out in the design brief and discussed in the user stories (see 1.1 User Stories).
 Below are a few of the feedback received from the users: